DefangLabs/defang-docs/docs/faq/questions.md

 ### Will deploying a new version of my app cause downtime?

 - If you have deployed your application with the `--mode=production` flag, Defang will use the _production_ deployment mode.
 This mode will provision your app with multiple replicas and will perform a rolling update to ensure zero downtime.
 If you use another deployment mode, you may experience downtime during the deployment, as Defang will not provision multiple replicas to save cost.
+See the [Deployment Modes](/docs/concepts/deployment-modes) documentation for more information.

 ### Can I deploy multiple services at once?